magnumwarrior1/Adders/README.md

 # Adders
-This repository contains the verilog code for the implementation of a 4-bit Kogge_stone-adder.
+This repository contains the verilog codes for various types of adders.